Dumas Museum and Art Center

 In the archives at Window on the Plains is a story written by Mil Burnett Boyd about a gas well fire she witnessed.
 Mil had been gone on a trip and she and a friend, Mag Burnett, were eating lunch and catching up on what had happened while Mil was out of town.
 Mil asked Mag about "a glow on the east horizon she had seen while driving into Dumas the night before."

-Louis Dumas worked at establish post offices in Moore County in 1891.
+Louis Dumas worked to establish post offices in Moore County in 1891.

 The coming of the railroad brought changes to Moore County and changed it from a small cattle town to a thriving industrial and agricultural center.